Essential Stages of the Creative Process in Logo Design

 The last stage is to create a design guide with clear information on the correct and incorrect variation of the logo use.
 It will work as a guide for the future if the clients want to inform anyone about the correct rules of use and harmonic presentation.

 An effective logo can work as the most used identity of a brand.
 Users will know your brand when they see a logo.
-Putting an effort to build the perfect logo for your brand along with other requirements will help your brand build a recognizable identity.
+Putting an effort to build the perfect logo for your brand along with other requirements will help your brand build a recognisable identity.